Implementation Intentions: If-Then Plans That Double Follow-Through

 These anticipate likely obstacles and create automatic responses:

-"If I'm traveling and can't access my usual gym, then I will do 15 minutes of bodyweight exercises in my hotel room."
+- "If I am traveling and cannot access my usual gym, then I will do 15 minutes of bodyweight exercises in my hotel room."

-Barrier-focused plans are particularly valuable because they prevent the common failure mode of "this specific situation came up and I didn't know what to do, so I did nothing."
+Barrier-focused plans prevent the most common failure mode: a specific situation arose and you did not know what to do, so you did nothing.

 3. Cue-substitution plans

-These link an existing trigger to a new desired behavior, replacing an old automatic response:
+These link an existing trigger to a new desired behavior, replacing an old automatic response.
+This builds directly on the habit cue-routine-reward loop:

 Not all if-then plans are equally effective.
-Here's how to write ones that hold:
+Here is what makes the difference.

 Be specific about the situational cue.
-"When I have time" is not a cue - it's an ambiguous condition that your brain will perpetually find reasons to defer.
-"When I finish dinner" or "At 7:00 PM on weekdays" are specific triggers that create clear action opportunities.
+"When I have time" is not a cue.
+"When I finish dinner" or "At 7:00pm on weekdays" are specific triggers that create clear action opportunities, and pairing a clock-time cue with a protected time block on your calendar makes the trigger even harder to miss.

 Make the behavior concrete and brief.
 "Exercise more" is not a behavior.
 "Do 20 pushups" is.
-The more precisely you define what you'll do, the easier it is to execute automatically.
+The more precisely you define what you will do, the easier it is to execute automatically.

 Choose cues that occur reliably.
-Morning coffee, the alarm going off, finishing lunch, getting in your car after work - these are reliable situational cues.
-"When I'm feeling motivated" is not a reliable cue.
+Morning coffee, the alarm going off, finishing lunch, getting in your car after work -- these are reliable situational cues.
+"When I am feeling motivated" is not a reliable cue.
+If your hours rotate, lean on body-event cues over clock times, the same approach shift workers use to build habits on irregular schedules.

 Write it down.
 Studies consistently find that written implementation intentions are more effective than mental ones.
-Something about the act of writing makes the association more concrete.
+The act of writing makes the association more concrete.

 Combining Implementation Intentions with Habit Stacking

-The combination is particularly powerful: use habit stacking to identify when the behavior will happen (after my morning coffee), and use implementation intentions to plan for obstacles and barriers (if I'm running late, then I will do the minimum 2-minute version).
+The combination is particularly powerful.
+Use habit stacking to identify when the behavior will happen (after my morning coffee), and use implementation intentions to plan for obstacles and barriers (if I am running late, then I will do the minimum 2-minute version).

 Building a Full If-Then Plan